Plant-Food-Research-Open/assemblyqc/README.md

 ## Introduction

-Welcome to the Assembly QC report generator.
-This software is a Nextflow pipeline that can be used to perform BUSCO searches on fasta data and will generate an easy-to-read html report.
-More capabilities will be added in the future.
+Welcome to AssemblyQC.
+This Nextflow pipeline evaluates assembly quality with well established tools and presents the results in a unified html report.
+The tools are shown in the [Pipeline Flowchart](#pipeline-flowchart) and their version are listed under [Software Versions](#software-versions).

 ## Pipeline Flowchart